Skip to main content

 Point A, on the other hand, corresponds to the Allee point.
 A marble could be balanced precariously at that place, with the slightest breath of air sending it to extinction at B or carrying capacity in the basin at C, depending on miniscule variations in the breath.
 Marbles starting close to either of the axes roll to the origin, equilibrium B. Marbles starting farther from the axes are on the other side of a long ridge and roll to the carrying capacity at C.

-This page titled 10.2: Phase Space is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.2: Phase Space is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform.